Your Guide to Financial Aid

 About Financial Aid

 Financial aid is funding available specifically to students attending a post-secondary education institution like Dordt.
-Essentially, it's money you receive to help pay for the costs of your education, including tuition, room and board, textbooks, and more.
+Essentially, it's money you receive to help pay for the costs of your education, including tuition, food and housing, textbooks, and more.

 Think of financial aid like an award; in most cases, you'll need to apply for financial aid to demonstrate your needs and your qualifications.
 If you meet the criteria for a specific form of financial aid (e.g. a scholarship) you will be awarded those funds, and Dordt will apply them to your student account.